 This, we cannot answer for you.
 It depends upon your employer, the nature of your job and how long you have been working for them.
 Nonetheless, you’d be surprised at how many employers are amenable to the notion of employees taking a relatively short sabbatical.
 From their point of view, it’s easier to get your position covered on a temporary basis than it would be to replace you completely.
-This article by Forbes has some great tips for broaching the subject with your boss.

 While the prospect may be scary and logistically fraught, there’s no better way to live your dreams.